 This is basically a literature essay.
 The goal is to successfully argue a thesis about one of the primary source texts (the literature or quasi-literature) we have read in class.
 Your thesis should be a provable claim about the text that puts it in a new light or provides some deeper insight into it.
 Normally this will involve uncovering some theme in the text that is not immediately obvious.
 This essay should be written in a formal voice.
 In addition to the primary source text, you need at least two additional scholarly secondary sources.
 Scholarly sources are books from academic presses or articles from academic journals.
-Encyclopedias, newspapers, magazines, personal websites, and organizational websites are not scholarly sources.
-Neither are unpublished theses or papers, although exceptions are possible.
-Secondary sources should support your argument.
+Encyclopedias, newspapers, magazines, personal websites, and organizational websites are not scholarly sources should support your argument.
 Citing secondary sources for well-known facts or tangential claims that do not advance your argument will not count.
 Remember how you evaluated a source in essay 1 and incorporate that into your essay if necessary.